craigmulligan/nawr/README.md

 export default Home
 ```

+#### Required Environment Variables

-Then set the required variables this can be in your `.env` or via the vercel dashboard:
+Then set the required variables this can be in your `.env` and/or via the vercel dashboard:

-// TODO add minimium required IAM permissions.
+You can use your root AWS user keys but It's best practice to create a new [AWS IAM credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_api) it'll need the following policies:

+- AmazonRDSFullAccess
+- AmazonRDSDataFullAccess

 ```
 | Environment Variable | Required |